Updated: Jun 8

 A simple, easy-to-grab breakfast that can be prepped the night before.
 However, despite how easy these are, I am frequently asked how to make them.

-The confusion arises due to the fact that they can be made in many different ways.
+Confusion arises because they can be made in many different ways.
 The key is to find what works for you and what you like best.

-A Protein source = This can be greek yogurt, milk, soya milk etc.
+A Protein source = This can be greek yoghurt, milk, soya milk etc.

-Portion of Fruit +/or Veg = A handful of berries, banana etc. Some people also enjoy grated grated carrots for a carrot cake style breakfast
+A portion of Fruit +/or Veg = A handful of berries, banana etc. Some people also enjoy grated carrots for a carrot cake-style breakfast.

-Once we have the key components above we can combine them in whatever way we want - so choose what suits you best.
+Once we have the critical components above, we can combine them however we want - so choose what suits you best.

-If your goal is weight loss try choosing skimmed milk and 0% fat greek yogurt.
-If your goal is to gain weight choose full fat versions and be generous with nutbutters and toppings etc.
+If your goal is weight loss, try choosing skimmed milk and 0% fat greek yoghurt.
+If you want to gain weight, choose full-fat versions and be generous with nut butter, toppings, etc.

-If you are plant-based/vegan I would recommend choosing soya milk/yogurt as the protein content of many of the other plant based milks (e.g. oat milk, almond milk, etc.) is quite low.
-A high protein breakfast is important to keep us full until our next meal.
+If you are plant-based/vegan, I recommend choosing soya milk/yoghurt as the protein content of many other plant-based milks (e.g. oat milk, almond milk, etc.) is relatively low.
+A high-protein breakfast is essential to keep us full until our next meal.

 Basic Overnight Oats Recipe: (serves 1)